-Dr Head joined the Centre for Environmental Policy in April 2008, moving across from the Department of Civil and Environmental Engineering, to take up the new position of Community Support Scientist for the newly created OPAL Soils project.
+Dr Head joined the Centre for Environmental Policy in April 2008, moving across from the Department of Civil and Environmental Engineering, to take up the new position of Community Support Scientist and Project Manager for the newly created OPAL Soils project.
 OPAL (OPen Air Laboratories) is a National Lottery funded collection of collaborative reseach projects, that aims to engage members of the public in the collection of scientific data.
 The OPAL National Soil Centre is one of five centres that would design and run national surveys aimed to allow non-professionals and people without scientific backgrounds to participate in this data collection.
 Martin''s main function was to coordinate the compilation of a new OPAL Soil and Earthworm Guide and associated material.
 The guide is now an essential part of the OPAL Soil and Earthworm National Survey, which went live on March 1st 2009.

 et al., 2014, PRIORITISING SOIL QUALITY ASSESSMENT THROUGH THE SCREENING OF SITES: THE USE OF PUBLICLY COLLECTED DATA, Land Degradation & Development, Vol:25, ISSN:1085-3278, Pages:251-266